-The drill motor should be run at 3750rpm which will result in a 75rpm cutter head speed.
-The winch motor should be run at a maximum speed of 3000rpm.
+The tachometers on the control panel display the speed of the winch and drill motors in % of suggested speed.
+The drill motor should be run at 100% (3750rpm) which will result in a 75rpm cutter head speed.
+The winch motor should be run at a maximum speed of 100% (3000rpm).
 If more torque is required for hauling, the smaller drive gear can be put on the motor rather than on the winch drum input shaft.